 Napoleon (1927) Director: Abel Gance

-Abel Gance’s magnum opus is the likely behemoth of silent film history.
+Abel Gance’s magnum opus is the behemoth of silent film history.
 It is a towering epic that looms over silent cinema.
 Today, it is somewhat difficult to find – the most common version is the result of twenty years of restoration work Kevin Brownlow, to whom silent film owes a great deal of gratitude.

 Gance, a French director, first built the idea of an epic about Napoleon Bonaparte after the successes of his other films: J’accuse! in 1919 and La Roue in 1922.
 His original intent was to create a six-part biopic, with each part lasting 75 minutes.
 He was permitted to use Napoleon’s rooms in the Fontainebleau palace.
 Gance even wrote to the surviving descendants of Napoleon, prophesying a “resurrection” of the emperor.
 His letters went unreturned.